Dimers on Riemann surfaces II: conformal invariance and scaling limit: Local to global

 \begin{proof} As mentioned earlier, we write the key bounds used in the proof only in the case ${\mathsf{k}}=1$ to ease notations, which works for the general case in exactly the same way.
 We mention the key differences for $k>1$ at the end of step 3.

 \textbf{Step 1.} Let $\eps>0$.
 Our first step is to write down the Radon--Nikodym derivative $d\underline{\lambda}_{\cM}/ d\underline{\lambda}_{N}$ for the marginal distribution of $\bs \eta_r$, which is simply the paths $\bs \eta$ considered up to their first exit of $B(x, r) \subset N$, where $r>0$ is fixed but small (and will later be chosen suitably depending on $\eps$), and $x$ is the midpoint of $e_1$.
 Let $\P_{\bs x}$ denote the law of two independent random walks started from two vertices $x^1$ and $x^2$ (writing $\bs x = (x^1,x^2)$).
 In what follows we need to consider the behaviour of the loop erased walk on the surface created by random walks run until specific stopping times dictated by Wilson's algorithm, either on a surface or on a simply connected domain containing $\bs x$.
 However, we will think of these loop erasures as just functionals of the infinite walks with law $\P_{\bs x}$.
-By \eqref{eq:RN_start2} and \eqref{eq:start_surface3}, we find that if we call $x^1, x^2$ the endpoints of $\eta_r^1$ and $\eta_r^2$ respectively,
+Recall \eqref{eq:RN_start2} and \eqref{eq:start_surface3}, written slightly differently as follows :

+where we recall the notation $A \asymp B$ means that $C^{-1}A \le B \le C A$.
+Here and in later use throughout this proof, $\log (C)$ can be taken to be the mass of all non-contractible loops in $M$ that intersect $\bs \eta$.
+Thus we find that